armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-31-0.md

 ### Pipelines-as-Code multi-branch enhancement

 Now you can configure Pipeline-as-Code to pull Pipelines-as-Code files from multiple branches on the same repo.
-Cut out the tedious task of managing multiple repos; have a single repo for Spinnaker application pipelines.
+Cut out the tedious task of managing multiple repos.
+Use a single repo for application pipelines.
 See [Multiple branches]({{<  ref "plugins/pipelines-as-code/install/configure#multiple-branches" >}}) for how to enable and configure this feature.

 ### Terraform template fix